 Cost: Lunch Buffet- RMB 298 per person, Dinner Buffet- RMB 328 per person

-These were the top 10 Best Things to Do in Shanghai.
+These were the top things to do in Shanghai.
 We hope this guide will help you find some things to do in Shanghai that will make your trip memorable.

-If you're interested in a cooking class, use the promo code SHANGHAIBEST10 and get a 10% discount on www.cookly.me
+If you’re interested in a cooking class, check out all the options on www.cookly.me.